-According to the U.S. Department of Agriculture, emergency allotments were authorized under the Families First Coronavirus Response Act to help address temporary food needs during the pandemic for SNAP households.
-EA amounts are equal to the maximum benefit for the household size, minus their monthly base benefit.
+Emergency allotments were authorized under the Families First Coronavirus Response Act to help address temporary food needs during the pandemic for SNAP households.
+According to the U.S. Department of Agriculture, EA amounts are equal to the maximum benefit for the household size, minus their monthly base benefit.

-State SNAP agencies can issue emergency allotments on a month-to-month basis to all SNAP households that normally receive less than the maximum benefit.
-However, households that are at or near the maximum SNAP benefit receive little or no additional support.
+State SNAP agencies can issue EA payments on a month-to-month basis to all SNAP households that normally receive less than the maximum benefit.
+Households that are at or near the maximum SNAP benefit receive little or no additional support.

 More From GOBankingRates